John-Adrian-Adona/Sales-Data-Migration-and-Excel-Dashboard-/README.md

 ### Challenges

 Encountered a loss of part of the database used for the Excel dashboard due to software updates and errors in database backup creation.
 - Despite this setback, the final Excel dashboard remained fully functional.
-Detailed screenshots and process documentation of the database setup and queries were recorded prior to the database loss.
+Detailed screenshots and process documentation of the database setup and queries were recorded before the database loss.
 These documents ensure the database can be recreated, demonstrating proactive planning and thorough documentation practices.

 ### Impact